 While planning is essential, it need not be rigid.
 Interests that students express on arrival at Lawrence often change as a result of exposure to new and different areas of study.
 This is why students are encouraged to explore the curriculum during the first year of study and need not declare a major until later in the sophomore year.

 Lawrence courses are numbered at four different levels: introductory (100-199), foundation/gateway (200-399), advanced (400-599), and capstone (600-699).
-Freshmen select courses mostly at the introductory level, though some foundation/gateway courses can be taken without prerequisites or with advanced placement credit.
+First-year students select courses mostly at the introductory level, though some foundation/gateway courses can be taken without prerequisites or with advanced placement credit.
+Some departments make further distinctions within these levels, which are described under the Areas of Study.

 Introductory courses (100–199): Introductory courses generally do not require prior study unless they are part of a sequence, such as introductory language or mathematics courses.
 This level includes courses introducing students to the discipline as well as any topical courses aimed at non-majors.

 Foundation/gateway courses (200–399): Foundation/gateway courses represent the second tier of work in each discipline and might include methods courses and introductions to sub-disciplines.
-Typically these courses are not appropriate for entering freshmen, but in some departments they might be appropriate for continuing students with no prior experience in the subject.
+Typically these courses are not appropriate for beginning students, but in some departments they might be appropriate for continuing students with no prior experience in the subject.

-Advanced courses (400–599): Advanced courses include seminar series, special-topics courses and advanced work in sub-disciplines.
-Students enrolling in advanced courses are expected to understand the basic methodology of the discipline.
+Advanced courses (400–599): Advanced courses include seminar series, special-topics courses, and advanced work in sub-disciplines.
+Students enrolling in advanced courses are expected to already understand the basic methodology of the discipline.

 Capstone courses (600–699): Capstone courses include the culminating work in a discipline that is typically part of a Senior Experience.
 They are not appropriate for students who are neither majors nor minors in the discipline.